Merkel taps 'highlight' by punkrocker for farewell parade

 An orchestral arrangement of the song, first released in 1974, was specially written by a music corps clarinetist for the ceremony.

-Touching sixties ballad "Fuer mich soll's rote Rosen regen" (It should rain red roses for me) by Hildegard Knef and the hymn "Grosser Gott, wir loben dich" (Holy God, we praise thy name) completed Merkel's selection.
+While few were surprised by Merkel's pick of the hymn "Grosser Gott, wir loben dich" (Holy God, we praise thy name), commentators also raised their eyebrows over the third song, touching sixties ballad "Fuer mich soll's rote Rosen regen" (It should rain red roses for me) by Hildegard Knef.

+The tear-jerker is "unexpectedly sentimental for a woman with the sensible, pragmatic style of government," noted Spiegel.

+Its lyrics may hint at Merkel's future, said Spiegel, citing the stanza: "Let it rain red roses for me, let me encounter new wonders, let me unfold anew from the old."

-Her choices reflected Merkel's ability to "send messages better with gestures than with words", the German daily Sueddeutsche Zeitung wrote.
+Her choices reflected Merkel's ability to "send messages better with gestures than with words", the German Sueddeutsche daily wrote.

+The veteran leader, who once said her dream back behind the Iron Curtain had been "to see the Rocky Mountains, drive around in a car and listen to Bruce Springsteen," has been tight-lipped about what she'll do next.

+But she has said she pictures herself reading and maybe taking "a little nap".

-The military ceremony, known as a "grosser Zapfenstreich", has its origins in the sixteenth century and is the highest tribute paid by the German army.
+The military ceremony, known as a "grosser Zapfenstreich", has its origins in the 16th century and is the highest tribute paid by the German army.

 The rapid increase in coronavirus cases in Germany in recent weeks means attendance at the ceremony in front of the German defence ministry in Berlin will be limited.